embrace-io/embrace-react-native-sdk/DEVELOPING.md

 ### Local Android development issues

-Try to stopping and cleaning local services (in case there are unknown issues related to the start of the app):
+Try stopping and cleaning local services (in case there are unknown issues related to the start of the app):

 ```bash
   cd <app>/android